2021 Washington Football Team season: Week 17: vs. Philadelphia Eagles

-For the first time since 2019 and fourth time in five seasons, Washington was swept by the Eagles.
-Despite leading through three quarters, Washington could not withstand a second-half rally by Philadelphia, and a late rally of their own was snuffed out by a game ending interception.
-Washington was eliminated from playoff contention with the 20–16 loss.
+For the first time since 2019 and fourth time in five seasons, the Football Team was swept by the Eagles.
+Despite leading through three quarters, the Football Team could not withstand a second-half rally by Philadelphia, and a late rally of their own was snuffed out by a game ending interception.
+Football Team was eliminated from playoff contention with the 20–16 loss.